vdsm/virtual-dsm/readme.md

         --ip-range=192.168.0.100/28 \
         -o parent=eth0 vdsm
     ```
-    Modify these values to match your network configuration.
-And change the network of the container to `vdsm` in your run command or compose file:
+    Modify these values to match your local subnet.
+And change the docker network of the container from `bridged` to `vdsm` in your run command or compose file:

     ```
      --network vdsm --ip=192.168.0.100
     ```

-    This also has the advantage that you don't need to do any portmapping anymore, because all ports will be fully exposed.
+    This also has the advantage that you don't need to do any portmapping anymore, because all ports will be fully exposed this way.

   * ### How do I install a specific version of vDSM? ###